Inference

 from_path

-staticmethod expect's a deictionary of paths where keys are aliases and values are paths to the local profile. - The transport config is used to setup the specific transport producer for the queue (kafka, rabbitmq, etc.).
+staticmethod expect's a dictionary of paths where keys are aliases and values are paths to the local profile. - The transport config is used to setup the specific transport producer for the queue (kafka, rabbitmq, etc.).
 In this case we are using the HTTP transport config.

 - The shutdown method will stop the background queue and producer.
 It is important to call this method when the application is shutting down to ensure that all events are processed and sent to the Scouter server.